Stella0A/DA-Learning-path/groceries project.md

 # GROCERIES EXPLORATORY DATA ANALYST PROJECT
 # Context

-I got this groceries_dataset from Kaggle where I wanted to understand the customers purchasing habit;the items mostly purchased including the days and time of months the items are purchased.
+I got this groceries_dataset from Kaggle where I wanted to understand the customers purchasing habit; the items mostly purchased including the days and time of month the items are purchased.

 This is quite important because it helps the stakeholders to understand what influences consumers' buying decisions.
 By understanding how consumers decide on a product, they can fill in the gap in the market and identify the products that are needed and the products that are obsolete.

 # Tools Used
 Microsoft Excel

 MYSQL

 # Datasets